Why Polygon Fees Deserve Their Own Page

-How to Calculate Polygon Gas Fees
+How Polygon Gas Costs Are Calculated

-Polygon Transfer, Swap, and Contract Cost Examples
+Polygon Transfer, Swap, and Contract Cost Patterns

 A basic MATIC transfer is usually the simplest fee case.
 Token swaps often involve multiple contract interactions and therefore higher gas usage.
-Complex DeFi transactions can use even more gas, especially when they involve routing, approvals, or smart contract logic.
+Complex DeFi transactions can use even more gas, especially when they involve routing, approvals, or contract logic.

 The right estimate depends on what you are doing, not just which chain you are using.